TobleMiner/TurbineBreakout/mvc-explainer.md

 Another problem is the rendering process.
 For the sake of simplicity each entity is fully rendered each and every tick.
 This consumes a lot of CPU time.
 It would be far more efficient to render entities only if their appearance changes.

 Also the tick update loop could be improved.
 A lot of entities perform collision checks.
 And currently they all check if they do collide with another entity by theirselves.
 This could be improved by performing these checks only once per tick per world by the world itself.

+The current design doesn't allow for multiple balls.
+This could be changed fairly easily but the physics for colliding two moving object are in the making so it will come soon but isn't supported yet.

+P.S.
+If you do want to run any tests with the lighthouse simulator look into 'src/de/mvcturbine/breakout/game/Breakout.java'.
+Our animations only work on the lighthouse.